Rifle, Colorado Alcohol and Drug Rehab Centers

 970-945-7858 x0

-Alpine Springs Counseling PC is committed to helping the people of Rifle, CO. and the surrounding areas to getting their sobriety back after battling with alcohol and drug addiction.
+Alpine Springs Counseling PC is committed to helping the people of Rifle, Colorado and the surrounding areas to getting their sobriety back after battling with alcohol and drug addiction.
 As such, Alpine Springs Counseling PC administers a wide range of services in line with their philosophy of treatments that work - including long term rehabs, outpatient substance abuse treatment services, short term drug and alcohol rehabs, inpatient addiction treatment programs, detoxification facilities and others.

 Alpine Springs Counseling PC also believes that it is necessary that every person gets specific treatments that are tailored to their needs to help ensure treatment is a success.
 This is why it is specialized in a wide variety of treatment methods, including 12-step facilitation approach, vocational rehabilitation services, individual psychotherapy, substance abuse counseling approach, rational emotive behavioral therapy, matrix model and others.
 In addition, Alpine Springs Counseling PC is specialized in housing services, persons with serious mental illness, clients referred from the court/judicial system, programs for the hearing impaired, legal advocacy, persons with eating disorders, as well as other special programs.
 In general, the treatment services that this addiction treatment center uses can provide the level of stability that is as permanent as it is lasting.